 5. Start networking

 We don't want to sound really corporate when we say this, but networking helps!
-It's a great way to expand your local reach and develop a customer base of support when starting out.
+It's a great way to expand your local reach and develop a customer base of support when starting up a cafe.
 So, prepare your best small talk and get ready to network!

 Becoming established in the local community requires some patience and hard work.
 Research about local events or festivals where you can offer your services and sell some of that delicious coffee.
 Partner up with a local charity and offer free coffee for all volunteers.
 Contact a food business and sell their goods in your cafe.
 Or even sell your specialty coffee products to another local business.
 There are so many ways to connect with the local economy and community, so get creative!